jncraton/architecture-cpsc2420/lectures/08-microcode-protection-modes.md

 Microcode
 ---------

+- An intermediary layer between CPU hardware and the programmer-visible machine code
-- We can convert one set of complex instructions (macrocode) into simpler instructions run directly by the CPU (microcode)
+- We can convert complex instructions into simpler instructions run directly by the CPU

 Array access example
 --------------------